Proposed Viewpoint Neutrality Standards at the Laboratory School: University of Chicago Faculty & Staff Response

 Matthew Harris, Assistant Professor, Divinity School

-Veronica Vegna, Senior Instructional Professor, Romance Languages & Literature
+Veronica Vegna, Senior Instructional Professor and Director of the Italian Language Program, Romance Language & Literature

 Aaron Jakes, Associate Professor, History and the Committee on Environment, Geography, and Urbanization